-For an E-7 who retires at age 38 with 20 years of service and who is in the 15percent tax bracket, the difference between retiring under High-3 and REDUX/bonus is \$381,203 over his or her lifetime, assuming he or she lives until age 79.
-The design of the two plans makes them equal when the Marine is 62; however, before and after that age, the Marine receives less retirement pay under REDUX/bonus than the High-3 plan, largely because of the reduced COLA.
+For an E-7 who retires at age 38 with 20 years of service and who is in the 15percent tax bracket, the difference between retiring under High-3 and REDUX/bonus is \$387,714 over his or her lifetime, assuming that he or she lives until age 79.
+The design of the two plans makes the annual payout equal when the Marine is 62; however, before and after that age, the Marine receives less retirement pay under REDUX/bonus than the High-3 plan, largely because of the reduced COLA.